aws-neuron/aws-neuron-samples/torch-neuronx/training/aws-batch/llama2/README.md

 ### ECR Repo
 You would also need and ECR repo to store our docker container image.
 Please follow instructions [here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) on how to create an ECR repo.

+### S3 Bucket
+An Amazon Simple Storage Service (S3) bucket would be required for the storage of tokenized datasets, Neuron compile cache artifacts, and Llama checkpoint files.
+Learn more about it [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html).

 ### IAM Role
 An IAM role would be needed which will be associated with the Trn1 instances. please ensure this role has `AmazonEC2ContainerServiceforEC2Role` and `AmazonS3FullAccess` policies associated with it.
+To learn more about IAM Roles, refer [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html).

 ### AWS CLI
 AWS CLI should be installed and configured with permissions for Batch and ECR.
 You can follow the instructions mentioned [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install AWS CLI.